Stealing the Death Star plans – would Managed File Transfer have helped?

 I recently went to the cinema to see Star Wars Rogue One; overall I really quite enjoyed the movie, but in hindsight there was maybe one area where perhaps a Managed File Transfer solution may have helped, namely stealing the plans for the Death Star from the planet Scarif.

 In most organisations the Managed File Transfer administrator will at some point have been handed a large critical file and although it’s likely that no rebels will die if the file isn’t delivered, it might sometimes feel that way.
-So let’s look at the basics of what you really need to prepare for unexpected critical transfers.
+So let’s look at the basics of what you really need to prepare for unplanned File Transfer Requests critical transfers.

-This is the crux of the issue really – how much you can prepare in advance of the unknown.
+This is the crux of the issue really – how much you can prepare in advance for an unplanned File Transfer Request.
 We can break this up into a two key areas – where we get the file from, and where we deliver it to.
 As long as we have this information in some detail, we can make a start planning the transfer.

 Generally, someone is going to give you the location of the file on a server somewhere for you to go and collect; in Rogue One, this is the data bank on Scarif, protected by a planetary shield.
 That planetary shield is analogous to a firewall – so the first thing you will need to do is ensure that you can pass the firewall when you need to (flying an imperial shuttle is optional!).
 This is only half the story however; once you have passed the firewall you obviously need access to collect the file.
 You also need to know what to do with the original file following the transfer.
 In many cases it makes sense to prepare in advance a temporary staging area to which you grant users write access, but which only the Managed File Transfer service has read access to.
 You can use it whenever the sudden requests arrive and publish your own rules for use.